vince-bourgmayer/MyMusicalWorkbench/README.md

 All assets (art, audio, text) are **not** covered by the MIT License and remain proprietary.

 ## Credits
-- Thanks to Kettoman for the character's spritesheet:  https://kettoman.itch.io/free-pixel-characters-pack-32x32
+- Thanks to Kettoman for the character's spritesheet: [itch.io](https://kettoman.itch.io/free-pixel-characters-pack-32x32)
-- Thanks to Open Window (dathanboardman@gmail.com) for the metal mania font https://www.1001fonts.com/metal-mania-font.html
+- Thanks to Open Window for the metal mania font [1001fonts.com](https://www.1001fonts.com/metal-mania-font.html)
 - Thanks to Godot team!
+[Godot engine](https://godotengine.org/fr/)